-  Below is a slideshow of found photographs from an unknown Ferrania employee, made during a trip to the U.S. in the mid 60s.
+Below is a slideshow of found photographs from an unknown Ferrania employee, made during a trip to the U.S. in the summer of 1970.
 The photos show 3M's Los Angeles announcement of the Ferrania purchase, as well as a parade or demonstration that was happening on Hollywood Boulevard during the visit.
 Click on the sides of image to navigate

 This is also the period, however, when the Ferrania brand name quickly disappeared.

 3M already had several widely recognized brands, and had little interest in continuing to use a name that did not offer added value to US customers.
 In a short time, 3M's Scotch brand took over as the main vehicle for consumer film products globally.

 “Ferrania had technology and well-educated, good people but taking on Kodak was a big challenge...” said Kuhn at the time.
 Kodak had a practical monopoly in the US in those days, and it was even rumored that Ferrania-3M moved out of the cinema business rather than compete with the industry giant.

 While Ferrania-3M’s coating expertise was a plus, the photographic business struggled with quality issues, and effective marketing eluded them.
 Meanwhile, other new competitors entered the scene including Britain’s Ilford and Japan’s Fuji.
 Germany’s Agfa also became a global force in consumer films after years of being largely an “Eastern Bloc” brand.

 Ultimately, Ferrania-3M found the greatest success as the largest supplier of private label film to customers around the world.
 By the 1990s, the only trace that remained of the Ferrania connection was the tiny "Made in Italy" printed on millions of rolls of film and disposable cameras, sold under hundreds of different brands, in supermarket and drugstore chains worldwide.